skillmio/adr/README.md

 * Root privileges are required to install and configure services
 * Roles config are selected automatically based on your OS version

----

-# Self-Updating

-ADR automatically checks for updates each time it runs.

-If a newer version is available, ADR will:

-* Download the latest script
-* Replace the local binary
-* Continue using the updated version automatically

-No manual update steps are required.